Agriculture in Palestine: History

-The sell of goods from Palestine to Israel became subjected to licensing and further restricted on European markets starting in 1984.
-Israel was not a commercial producer of olive products so Palestine became a captive market on things Israel needed and restricted on everything else.
+The sale of goods from Palestine to Israel became subjected to licensing and further restricted on European markets starting in 1984.
+Israel was not a commercial producer of olive products, so Palestine became a captive market on things Israel needed and restricted on everything else.
 Palestine had three other problems that restricted farm production.
 Most farmers were sharecroppers having to split up to 50% with the landlords, going through middlemen to retailers meant a fourteen-fold gain over the farmers poor prices, and there was a lack of marketing.

+Gaza war

+During the Gaza war, agriculture in the Gaza Strip was severely impacted by Israeli bombing and attacks.
+In June 2024, UNOSAT, the United Nation's satellite imagery agency, stated 57 percent of Gaza's permanent crop fields showed significant declines in density and health.
+According to the Food and Agriculture Organization, the damage to Gaza's agricultural lands has impacted its food sovereignty.

+As of July 28, 2025, 86%, or nearly 13,000 hectares (32,000 acres), of Gaza’s farmland had been destroyed by Israel, leaving only 1.5% of the land usable by Palestinians, according to new UN figures.
+Before the conflict, Gaza was a thriving agricultural hub, contributing approximately 10% to the Gaza Strip’s economy.
+In May 2020, FAO called the agricultural situation in Gaza worrying and considered it a factor in exacerbating the famine in Gaza.